 “Yes.
 Surprisingly, you can tell you’re dead by how good you feel.”
 He smiles.
 “Kind of counter-intuitive, wouldn’t you say?”

 Think.
 Must think.
 A person doesn’t die every day.
 Slow down, take your time.
 I feel great, so I have to be dead.
 Can’t beat that logic.
 I’m dead.
-Oh gosh!
 I died yesterday.
 Yesterday I died.
 Today I’m dead.
 Today I’m in Heaven.
 Can’t be.
 Can’t be.
-This is bad, really bad.
+Oh, no. This is bad, really bad.
 Somebody made a huge mistake.
 What am I going to do?
 Take it easy.
 At least my brain works again.
-Have to say something, but I hate what I must do.
+Have to say something, but I hate it.
 I sigh, a big, end-it-all-now sigh.
 May as well get the worst bad news over with.

 “Pete, I’m an atheist.
 I don’t believe in Heaven and I don’t believe in God.”